Theonlysmartboy/MasenoeCampus/README.md

 ### Installing

-A step by step series of examples that tell you how to get a development env running

-Say what the step will be
+To install the app visit the following link to download then click on install ensure you have enabled installation from unknown sources

 ```
 Give the example
 Internet connectivity
-atlest 1GB of disk space
+atleast 1GB of disk space
 and 250 MB of ram
 ```